Water Service Application

 Obtaining New or Upgraded Water Service

-- Set up an appointment with the SPU Utility Service Teams to order water service.
-(Bring a copy of your Water Availability Certificate for the property and specific information about how the water service will be used on the property.)
+- Set up an appointment with the DSO project lead to order water service.
+(Bring a copy of your water availability certificate for the property and specific information about how the water service will be used on the property.)

 - Submit plans electronically, or three copies of the proposed water service plans to SPU Utility Service Teams.
 If possible, submission of electronic copies of plans (PDFs) are preferred.